 An experienced program manager whose work supports increased access to, and diversity in, STEM fields, Sarita Pillai works to engage youth who are typically underrepresented in STEM fields and to help young people build STEM skills and careers.
 She has led national, multi-year STEM initiatives funded by the National Science Foundation that provide technical support, dissemination, and outreach to better prepare a diverse, skilled, and innovative STEM workforce.

 During her career at EDC, Pillai has worked to support middle school educators and students, conducted research on youth engagement with Web-based STEM materials, and examined the role of gender and equity in education.
-She has collaborated with dozens of education partners, including the National Middle School Association, Ohio State University, the National Science Digital Library, SRI International, Lawrence Hall of Science, and the Exploratorium.
+She has collaborated with dozens of education partners, including the National Middle School Association, Ohio State University, the National Science Digital Library, SRI International, Lawrence Hall of Science, Digital Promise, and the Exploratorium.

 Pillai holds a BS in computer science from Northeastern University and an MBA from Bentley University.

 “It is important to build resilience in youth to face the inevitable obstacles they will encounter on their ‘STEM journey.’
 This involves helping students anticipate barriers to their success and equipping them with the skills and knowledge needed to address challenges.”

 Research on Innovative Technology Experiences for Students and Teachers: Findings from the NSF ITEST Program